veneciachm/BrainTumors/README.md

 Input files specifying some parameters and units: input.par, units.par

+An other input file with information about anatomy of the brain which interpreted in defineD.f90:
+BrainGW

 A file to generate a plot with the resultig data:
 NumericalMRI.gnu